Get our FREE IIFYM Weight Loss Starter Guide

 The foods that you can’t eat?

 As you might imagine, the list is quite long.
-Foods that are not permitted on this plan include:
+Foods that are not permitted by this plan include:

 • Dairy (with the exception of grass-fed butter)